DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 # Mechanisms the Server Can Advertise to Authenticated Clients

+Once a server has authenticated the client's MASQUE CONNECT request, it advertises services that the client may use.
+These services allow for example varying degrees of proxying services to help a client obfuscate the ultimate destination of their traffic.

 ## HTTP Proxy

 The client can make proxied HTTP requests through the server to other